 Eating less red or processed meat can also help lower your blood pressure.
 Red meat and processed meats can be loaded with cholesterol and fats, which contributes to the plaque buildup in your blood vessels.

 Eat more of these

-Your blood pressure and heart health are dependent upon a healthy diet.
+Your B.P. and heart health are dependent upon a healthy diet.
 First, make sure to get plenty of fruits, vegetables, and whole grains.